 BUY SIX TEDDY BEAR KNITTING PATTERN, £5.40 ON ETSY NOW

-If you fancy making a slightly larger bear, this pattern is perfect as it’s a few inches taller thank the 8″ Little Bear.
-There are six different woodland bears to choose from in the pattern – in either Scandi inspired, pastel stripes or without stripes.
-Again the pattern uses basic stitches and includes all the step by step info, photographs and links you’ll need.
+If you fancy making a slightly larger bear, this pattern is perfect as it’s a few inches taller than the 8″ Little Bear.
+There are six different woodland bears to choose from – Scandi inspired, pastel stripes or without stripes.
+Again, the pattern uses basic stitches and includes all the step-by-step info, photographs and links you’ll need.

 BAGGY TROUSERS & TOP KNITTING PATTERN